On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Decomposability and injectiveness

-\begin{defn} Let $(X,r)$ be a solution.
-Denote $i:X \rightarrow G(X,r)$.
-Then, the injectivization $\Inj(X,r)$ of $(X,r)$ is the subsolution $(i(X),r_{G}|_{i(X)\times i(X)})$ of $(G(X,r),r_G)$. \end{defn} Note that, as $G(X,r) \cong G(\Inj(X,r))$, the solution $\Inj(X,r)$ is injective.
+Note that, as $G(X,r) \cong G(\Inj(X,r))$, the solution $\Inj(X,r)$ is injective.
 Implicitely in \cite[Remark 5.6]{MR4278757}, it was noticed that the injectivization of a solution $(X,r)$ is an intermediate factor between $(X,r)$ and $\Ret(X,r)$, which entails, in particular, that irretractable solutions are injective.
 Moreover, as the cancellative congruence of $M(X,r)$ is explicitly described in \cite{colazzo2023structure}, one can determine precisely when two elements $x,y \in X$ get identified under the canonical map $i$.

 The following theorem shows that $n$-decomposability is invariant under injectivization.